JulianNicholls/Raspberry-Pi-Misc/README.md

 To drive a servo accurately needs the hardware PCM on GPIO18, I believe.

-### 4x7seg / 4x7seg-ca
+### clock / clock-ca

-Drive a quad 7 segment display as a clock. `4x7seg` drives a common-cathode display and `4x7seg-ca` drives a common-anode display.
+Drive a quad 7 segment display as a clock. `clock` drives a common-cathode display and `clock-ca` drives a common-anode display.
 See this [Raspi.TV page](http://raspi.tv/2015/how-to-drive-a-7-segment-display-directly-on-raspberry-pi-in-python) for wiring details.